Who performs Botox injections in Boston?

 Choosing the right person to perform your Botox injections is difficult, after all, they will be injecting a neurotoxin into your facial muscles to paralyze them!
 Who can you trust to administer that tiny needle?
 Will they have the knowledge and experience to inject the right amount of Botox in the right areas?
 These are important questions that you should consider when choosing your Botox treatment provider.

-As Botox has boomed to become the most popular cosmetic treatment in the US, more and more professionals are offering it.
+As Botox has boomed to become the most popular cosmetic treatment in USA, more and more professionals are offering it.
 Professionals who have trained in the art of administering Botox include, physicians, nurses, plastic surgeons, estheticians and physician assistants.

 There are lots of reasons why having your Botox procedure performed by a board-certified physician is preferable.
 A highly skilled and experienced doctor will have extensive knowledge of facial anatomy and know the importance of accurate Botox placement to achieve amazing results.